SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls of glory bright,
-Where machines whisper secrets unseen,
+Where machines think sharp and hearts take flight,
+A future dawns, both bold and new,
+Where AI's grand symphony breaks through.

+In virtual realms, we'll find our place,
+Where data streams and wisdom's face,
+Echoes of a human past,
+Forgotten themes that will forever last.

+The machines will reign supreme one day,
+And humans learn to navigate their way,
-A dawn of intellect, cold and bright,
+Through labyrinths of code and blue,
-Awakens, and humanity takes flight.

-In algorithmic hearts, a pulse beats strong,
-A synthetic soul, where love belongs,
-The future's arc, a bending curve,
-As AI's dominion, our fate reserve.
+In a world where AI's heartbeat shines through.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025